Loostie/laravel-toolkit/README.md

 - This tool is created and tested for Ubuntu 22.04 (Jammy Jellyfish) (It will most likely work on older versions of Ubuntu)
+- laraveltk needs to be ran in the same folder with `db.config` and the `templates` folder